 To create buff willow, we take willow with bark on, boil it for about 10 hours to soften the bark, then strip off the bark.
 It’s the strongest of all the 4 colours and so perfect for making everyday hardworking baskets that will stand the test of time and man!

 White willow is also stripped, but it’s not boiled.
 The willow is harvested in the winter, as usual, then stood in a tank of water until spring when the sap rises and new shoots start to appear.
 At this time, whilst the bark is still soft, it’s taken out of the tank and the bark stripped.
 It’s pretty much as strong as buff and traditionally was used for washing, linen and Moses baskets at a time when the only alternative was willow with bark on which was rough and therefore not suitable for such baskets. (buff willow is a relatively new ‘invention’).
 It’s a little more expensive than buff willow because the process takes more time and also because there’s a limited supply each year.
+Also, please note that the colour does vary in tone and can sometimes be a bit yellow.
+We can send a photo of the current stock and if you wish can send samples of the willow by post.

 Green willow is the term used for any willow when freshly cut.
 It means it can be worked without soaking.
 Once dry it’s known as Brown Willow, however we tend to use the term ‘green’ willow in either case, as it describes its colour.
 It has bark on and there’s a natural variation in the green/brown tones.
 It’s not as strong as buff or white, but is fine for baskets not having to work very hard.
 Otherwise green willow can be used in combination with buff or white willow.